Jean-Patrick Capdevielle: Biography

 Between 1980 and 1982, Capdevielle completed three concert tours in Paris, two at The Olympia and one at The Palais de Sports.

-In 1982, Capdevielle released his third album L'Ennemi Public, recorded at Bearsville Sound Studio (next to Woodstock) with the participation of renowned American musicians such as Wells Kelly (a musical accompanist of Meat Loaf).
+In 1982, Capdevielle released his third album L'Ennemi Public, recorded at Bearsville Sound Studio (next to Woodstock) with the participation of American musicians such as Wells Kelly (a musical accompanist of Meat Loaf).
 The lyrics of the first song, Tu es pas fait pour ça, directly denounce the influence of the media ("They judge you in the name of the laws they invent / For them you are always on the dirty slope / You have to leave your carousel / If nobody protects you / They weigh your rage by the weight of their schemes / It seems you must sell everything in a window / You have to know how to crawl on the ground / To become a real pop singer.")

 In 1983, a live album Dernier rappel was released.
 Capdevielle surprised his fans as this new release was very different musically to his previous records.
 For example, with Mauvaise fréquentations in 1984, Capdevielle provides a series of very personal, dark and minimalist songs.
-Some of these songs were received negatively by critics.
+Some of these songs were negatively received by critics.

 Capdevielle returned in 1988, with Nouvel âge, which remains one of his lesser-known albums.
 This album also featured personal reflection and dark inferences.
 The album Vue sur cour was released in 1990, and also went relatively unnoticed.
 In 1992, Capdevielle explored blues-rock with the album Vertigo, which was recorded in Nashville (this record is also largely unknown).

 Besides his musical career, Capdevielle achieved other artistic pursuits of various forms; he hosted a TV Show, Les Totems du Bataclan between 1985 and 1986; and in 1986, he acted in a telefilm L'Enigme des Sables directed by Philippe Valois.

 He also co-founded a production company with Paco Rabanne, Cadrages, which produced the feature film, directed by Mira Nair, Salaam Bombay that won the Caméra d’Or at the 41st Cannes Film Festival in 1988.

 He also authored Linda William's musical success Traces released in 1988 and, the same year, participated to the charitable French song "Liban" with other French artists.